senthilsweb/learn-pentaho-with-senthil/README.md

 - [ ] `fly.toml` deployment configuration file
 - [ ] Pentaho Developer Edition 10.2.0.0-222.
 This requires registration before you download.

-Here’s the updated section of your document with the specified changes:

 ### Preparing the Code

 - Clone the repository: